splunk/observability-content-contrib/integration-examples/splunk-otel-databricks/Splunk OpenTelemetry Collector Install.md

 ## Modify the OpenTelemetry receivers

-### Insert into the receivers section to include spark properties for your environment
+### Insert configuration into the Receivers section

+If you would like to collect [apache spark](https://docs.splunk.com/Observability/gdi/spark/spark.html) metrics include spark properties for your environment for:

 * `collectd_spark_worker` or
 * `collectd_spark_master`